-You can have all of the best parts possible and still end up with a less than stellar instrument if the construction isn’t up to snuff.
-Yamaha doesn’t skimp on anything in their factories; everything fits together just as it should on this model.
+If the construction is up to speed, you can have all the best parts possible and still end up with a less-than-stellar instrument.
+Yamaha doesn’t skimp on anything in their factories; everything fits together on this model.
 While I appreciate the personality of relics with all kinds of scuffs and scrapes from time to time, I do tend to prefer pristine models, especially if they’re new.
 The FG730S I played did not disappoint.

 2 – Vibrant, Resonant Sound

-Of course, any time I decide to opt into a dreadnought style acoustic guitar, a huge sound is the first thing I look for.
+Of course, whenever I opt for a dreadnought-style acoustic guitar, a huge sound is the first thing I look for.
 Every chord played on the FG720S rings out beautifully.
 Many guitars in this price point just don’t cut it in this regard.
-Their sound seems to be stifled, often due to lesser quality materials and construction.
+Their sound seems stifled, often due to lesser-quality materials and construction.
 There are no such worries here.

 3 – Genuine Traditional Feel

-A lot of acoustic guitars sold these days are geared more towards electric players that favor the thinnest bodies and necks possible.
-Those models certainly have their place, but the feel of a traditional acoustic is something that can never be faked, replicated, or replaced.
+Many acoustic guitars sold these days are geared more toward electric players that favor the thinnest bodies and necks possible.
+Those models certainly have their place, but the feel of a traditional acoustic can never be faked, replicated, or replaced.
 The experience of picking this model up and playing it hearkens back to the good old days.
 It’s a warm, almost nostalgic feel that I genuinely welcome.

 4 – Massive Allure

 Thanks to the many color options, the FG720S is the kind of guitar you can’t help but reach for if it’s nearby.
-My finish of choice was the immensely beautiful ocean blue burst.
-A good looking, great sounding guitar is one you’re never going to want to put down.
-This guitar hits that sweet spot, and the same is likely true regardless of which color happens to be your favorite.
+My finish of choice was the incredible ocean blue burst.
+You’ll never want to put down a good-looking, great-sounding guitar.
+This guitar hits that sweet spot, and the same is likely true regardless of your favorite color.

 5 – Amazing Price Point

-Finally, it’s hard to beat paying under $300 for a guitar of this caliber.
-It’s full bodied with perfectly gig worthy sound, drop dead gorgeous aesthetics, and solid construction all around.
+Finally, paying under $300 for a guitar of this caliber is hard to beat.
+It’s full-bodied with ideally gig-worthy sound, drop-dead gorgeous aesthetics, and solid construction.
 I would have happily paid several hundred dollars more for this same quality.
-The original price is almost double of the current sale price, and that would have been more than worth it.
-If you’re a guitarist on a budget but you still want something that you’re going to feel proud to play somewhere down the line, the FG720S is a fine choice.
+The original price is almost double the current sale price, which would have been more than worth it.
+If you’re a guitarist on a budget but still want something you’ll feel proud to play somewhere down the line, the FG720S is a fine choice.

 The Cons of Yamaha FG730S Acoustic Guitar

-Few things in life are perfect of course.
-To be perfectly fair, there at least a few things I would change about this guitar if we lived in a perfect world.
+Few things in life are perfect, of course.
+There are at least a few things I would change about this guitar if we lived in a perfect world.
 The following cons come to mind:

 1 – Limited Upper Fret Access

-This is par for the coarse with any traditional dreadnought style acoustic, but I’ve been spoiled by acoustics with electric style cutaways.
+This is par for the course with any traditional dreadnought-style acoustic, but acoustics have spoiled me with electric-style cutaways.
 I love trying my hand at hitting those high notes, and it’s always a bit more of a chore than I’d like with a body style of this type.
-The main attraction is in gorgeous sounding chords that utilize the first handful of frets of course, but it’d be nice if the entire fret board were equally as easy to play.
+The main attraction is in gorgeous sounding chords that utilize the first handful of frets, but it’d be nice if the entire fretboard were equally as easy to play.

 2 – Fret Size Could Be Larger

-There are 20 frets in total, and they are only medium sized.
-Even with some admittedly chubby fingers, I could navigate the fret board well enough, but larger frets would be ever so slightly more comfortable.
-Again, it’s possible I’ve simply been spoiled by the electric guitars in my possession, many of which have roomier extra jumbo frets.
+There are 20 frets in total, and they are only medium-sized.
+Even with some admittedly chubby fingers, I could navigate the fretboard well enough, but larger frets would be slightly more comfortable.
+Again, I may have been spoiled by the electric guitars, many of which have roomier extra-jumbo frets.

 3 – Pick Guard Style

 Here we go again with aesthetics mattering more than they should!
-This is a very minor quibble, but I would greatly prefer if the pick guard was a simple glossy black.
-The pattern used helps the model stand out, but it’s almost a step too far into the quirky direction.
-With so many color options and the rosewood sides, I feel that’s all that Yamaha really needed to provide for some nice visual flair.
+This is a minor quibble, but I would greatly prefer it if the pickguard were a simple glossy black.
+The pattern helps the model stand out, but it’s almost a step too far in the quirky direction.
+With so many color options and the rosewood sides, I feel that’s all that Yamaha needed to provide for some nice visual flair.

-All things considered, the Yamaha FG730S solid top acoustic guitar is one I would highly recommend.
-There are only a few things I don’t like about it, all of which are more related to personal taste than anything actual wrong with the model as an actual instrument.
-The price point makes this a great choice for beginners, while also offering a nice bargain to more advanced players that deserve to play something that really does sound amazing.
-I believe you would be hard pressed to find another model that performs this well at this kind of price point.
+The Yamaha FG730S solid-top acoustic guitar is one I would highly recommend.
+There are only a few things I don’t like about it, all of which are more related to personal taste than anything wrong with the model as an actual instrument.
+The price point makes this an excellent choice for beginners while also offering a nice bargain to more advanced players who deserve to play something that sounds amazing.
+I believe you would be hard-pressed to find another model that performs this well at this price point.

 Final Yamaha FG730S Rating Breakdown